NHERI-SimCenter/s3hark/docs/common/technical_manual/vnv.rst

 A 3D free field effective stress analysis is performed by |s3harkName|
-and demonstrated here.
+and demonstrated in this section.
 The results are verified against OpenSees.
 The soil column being analyzed is 30 meters high sitting on a rock.
 The ground water table is at 2 meters below the soil surface.
 In the column, there are a total of three soil layers.
 Each layer is